-Liberty University School of Law is part of Liberty University in Lynchburg, Virginia.
+Liberty University School of Law is part of Liberty University located in Lynchburg, Virginia.

-Founded by Dr. Jerry Falwell in 1971, the university is a private, coeducational, undergraduate, and graduate institution.
+Founded by Dr. Jerry Falwell in 1971, the university is a religiously-oriented, private, co-educational, comprehensive institution.
 The university offers 151 resident and 57 online undergraduate programs, 54 resident and 100 online graduate programs, and 6 online doctoral programs.

 Liberty University’s more than 7,000-acre campus is nestled at the base of the Blue Ridge mountains and serves over 20,000 students.
-Individuals from all 50 states and more than 70 nations make up Liberty’s diverse student body.
+Individuals from all 50 states and more than 95 countries make up Liberty’s diverse student body.

-The School of Law is located in the Campus North facility on Liberty's campus with a total allocated space of 120,618 square feet.
-Of that space, over 34,000 square feet are currently dedicated to Ehrhorn Law Library.
+The School of Law is located in Green Hall on Liberty's campus with a total allocated space of 120,618 square feet.
+Of that space, nearly 40,000 square feet are currently dedicated to Ehrhorn Law Library.
 The majority of the law school is advantageously located on the same level.